emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# December 30th, 2020 (remote) Meetup
+# January 27th, 2021 (remote) Meetup

-Our next meetup is going to be on Wednesday, December 30th, different to previous years where the December meetup was usually cancelled due to holidays.
-It'll take place online again like last time on video chat.
+Our next meetup is going to be on Wednesday, January 27th 2021.
+It'll take place online on our Jitsi video chat server.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
+Can you give a presentation?
+Awesome, let us know.
+At the last time there were some promising potential future topics mentioned: organice, gaming on emacs, we'll see.

 ### Location

 Room open from 18:30 CET, if there are talks they'll start at 19:00 CET.
 The video link will be posted on the day of the meetup to the mailing list.
-Check the [archive][mla2020] if you are not subscribed.
+Check the archives ([2020][mla2020], [2021][mla2021]) if you are not subscribed.

 ### About Emacs Berlin